 Several factors affect the quality and quantity of your sleep.
-Your sleep environment, bedtime routine, body weight and lifestyle all play a role in how well you sleep.
+Your sleep environment, bedtime routine, body weight, and lifestyle all play a role in how well you sleep.

-What is Positional Obstructive Sleep Apnea (POSA)?
+Positional Obstructive Sleep Apnea (POSA)

-When you are supine, the shape and size of your upper airway are also altered.
-This combined with gravity increases the likelihood of obstructing the airway.
-With positional obstructive sleep apnea, the apnea-hypopnea index (AHI), which measures the severity of OSA, is often twice as high while supine as opposed to other sleep positions.
-It is thought that about 50 percent of people with obstructive sleep apnea have POSA.
-Watch a video on new treatment for positional sleep apnea.
+Positional obstructive sleep apnea occurs when the majority of apneic episodes can be attributed to sleep position.
+When you are in a supine sleep position, lying flat on your back, the shape and size of your upper airway are altered.
+This sleep position, combined with gravity, increases the likelihood of obstructing the airway.
+With positional obstructive sleep apnea, the apnea-hypopnea index (AHI), which measures the severity of obstructive sleep apnea, is often twice as high as opposed to other sleep positions.
+It is thought that about 50 percent of people with obstructive sleep apnea have positional obstructive sleep apnea.

 Complications of Untreated Positional Obstructive Sleep Apnea

-Heart Attack: Evidence exists that people with untreated sleep apnea may develop increased arterial stiffness and have less heart rate variability, which can raise the risk of a heart attack.
+- Heart Attack: Evidence exists that people with untreated sleep apnea may develop increased arterial stiffness and have less heart rate variability, which can raise the risk of a heart attack.

-Type 2 Diabetes: Sleep apnea is associated with an increased risk of developing type 2 diabetes.
-Being overweight is a risk factor for both OSA and type 2 diabetes.
-But according to research published in Frontiers in Neurology, OSA is linked to glucose intolerance and insulin resistance independent of obesity.
+- Type 2 Diabetes: Sleep apnea is associated with an increased risk of developing type 2 diabetes.
+Being overweight is a risk factor for both obstructive sleep apnea and type 2 diabetes.
+According to research published in Frontiers in Neurology, obstructive sleep apnea may be linked to glucose intolerance and insulin resistance independent of obesity.
 The prevalence of sleep apnea in people with type 2 diabetes is about 71 percent.

-In a randomized controlled clinical trial published in the Journal Sleep Medicine, people with mild to moderate POSA were randomly assigned to use either positional therapy or an oral device.
+In a randomized controlled clinical trial published in the Journal Sleep Medicine, people with mild to moderate positional obstructive sleep apnea were randomly assigned to use either positional sleep therapy or an oral device.
 A sleep study was conducted three months after starting the trial.
-The results indicated that positional therapy was as effective for treating POSA as an oral device.
+The results indicated that positional therapy was as effective for treating positional obstructive sleep apnea as an oral device.

-But one thing is clear, the most successful treatment for POSA is the one that patients will adhere to.
+One thing is clear, the most successful treatment for positional obstructive sleep apnea is the one that patients will adhere to.
 Evidence strongly suggests that compliance with CPAP and oral devices is often lacking.
-Fortunately, positional therapy may also be a great option to treat POSA.
+Fortunately, positional sleep therapy may also be a great option to treat positional obstructive sleep apnea.

 - Ask The Sleep Doctor: Sleep and Appearance, Sleep and Alzheimer’s and Sleep and Hyperactivity - March 24, 2019